jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2021-02-publishing-to-git-hub-notes.md

 - [ ] ~ Objects article.
 See sub project docs.
 - [ ] ~ Classes: Might nicify formatting.
-- [ ] ~ Static: I might want to move the topic of Static out of the classes sub-folder.
-Just parking it.

 ### Postponed